actionpotato/crash/README.md

+# crash
+#
-This is just a repo to hold practice python from the "Python Crash Course" book.
+# This is just a repo to hold practice python from the "Python Crash Course" book.